Learn

 How to authorize a tax professional to represent you before the IRS using Form 2848.
 Covers what authority it grants, how to fill it out.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Form 2848 is the IRS Power of Attorney and Declaration of Representative; the form that authorizes a tax professional to act on your behalf before the IRS.
 This goes beyond simply viewing your tax information: with a valid Form 2848, your representative can sign agreements, receive confidential tax data, argue your case in audits, and negotiate with the IRS directly.
-It is the most powerful authorization form in the individual tax system.
+It is the most useful authorization form in the individual tax system.

 The concept of power of attorney in tax matters has existed for as long as the modern income tax.
 Since individuals and businesses have always needed professional help navigating the tax system, the IRS has long maintained a formal process for authorizing representatives.
 Form 2848, in various iterations, has been the standard mechanism for this authorization for decades.